Federally Qualified Health Centers

 - The Federally Qualified Health Center (FQHC) Look-alikes.
 The Federally Qualified Health Center provision is also available to organizations that meet all of the federally funded Community Health Center program expectations, but do not receive federal operating grants under the Section 330 Public Health Service Act.
 Such organizations are formally designated as Federally Qualified Health Center Look-alikes by the U.S. Department of Health and Human Services.

-A list of Minnesota's Community Health Centers, Federally Qualified Health Center Look-alikes, Health Care for the Homeless, Migrant Health Centers, Public Housing Primary Care Programs, April 2010 (PDF: 11KB/1 pg).
+A list of Minnesota's Community Health Centers, Federally Qualified Health Center Look-alikes, Health Care for the Homeless, Migrant Health Centers, Public Housing Primary Care Programs (PDF), Updated September 2015 (PDF).